 The sites have grown at an almost exponential site since then, with regular tours (or treks) to railways to investigate, document and explore them along with their respective histories.

 With the advent of Social Networking, both ghost-of and ghost-trains suddenly had their own Facebook pages and have become quickly recognised as something of benchmark websites about the history of Brighton's railways and lost buildings.
-Indeed, Facebook is possibly the best thing that has happened with regard to the ghost-of project: it has put us in touch with some truly amazing groups such as Brighton Past, Brighton People, The Brighton Motive Power Depots and many others.
-We have met some fantastic and very like-minded people and as a result, the ghost-of project has entered a complete new phase of development with many new members regularly attending treks and meetings, plus a great many fascinating online discussions.
+Indeed, Facebook is possibly the best thing that has happened with regard to the ghost-of project: it has put us in touch with some truly amazing groups such as Brighton Past, Brighton UK Then&Now, The Brighton Motive Power Depots and many others.

 Thankyou all, it has been incredible and long may it continue!